 You must complete a conformity assessment of your product to the essential requirements to ensure that is safe.
-Then hold evidence the evidence for up to 10 years in case an enforcement authority challenge it’s status.
+Then hold the evidence for up to 10 years in case an enforcement authority challenge its status.

 No. You do not have to use a registered conformity body.
 However, you may want help to ensure that your products are being put through an appropriate conformity assessment procedure.

 The exact documentation you need to keep for a product will vary based on its type.
-We don’t yet have the detail from the UK Government to know for use but it will likely result in a technical construction file being compiled.
-Product specific British standards will specify certain tests, design requirements etc. These should all be evidenced in the technical construction file.
+We don’t yet have the detail from the UK Government to know for sure but it will likely result in a technical construction file being compiled.
+Product-specific British standards will specify certain tests, design requirements etc. These should all be evidenced in the technical construction file.

 The CE mark is supported by the issuing of a declaration of conformity.
-Much in the same way, the UKCA is supported by it’s own declaration of conformity.
-The declaration is legal statement by the manufacturer that the product is safe to put in to service or place on the market.
+Much in the same way, the UKCA is supported by its own declaration of conformity.
+The declaration is a legal statement by the manufacturer that the product is safe to put into service or place on the market.
 It will include the name and address of the manufacturer and the type and model of the product.
 More details will follow as the UK government releases more guidance.

 The UKCA mark came into force from the beginning of 2021 and from 2023, the CE mark will no longer be accepted on the GB market.
 This means that, for serial manufacturing where your product has been CE marked in the past (before 1 January 2021), you have until 1 January 2023 to get it UKCA marked.
 This 24-month transitional period gives you the time to adapt to the new requirements for product safety certification in the UK.

 There are a couple of exceptions to this rule: